akshay-nm/homework-assignment-2/README.md

 ## Getting started

 #### Requirements
-- Node.js
+- Node.js installation
-- Mailgun.com account
+- A working Mailgun.com account, _required for **sending email receipts to customers**._
-- Stripe.com account
+- A working Stripe.com account, _required for **stripe paymennt platform platform integration**._
-- Postman or any other application with similar functionalities
+- curl, Postman or any other application with similar functionalities at your disposal

 #### Configuring the API
 - Download and extract this repository to a local directory.